-FHWA Funds for Pedestrian and Bicyclist Projects and Trails
+FHWA Funds for Pedestrian and Bicycle Projects and Trails

-- Pedestrian and bicycle projects are eligible for every major Federal-aid funding category. - The Federal Surface Transportation Program is the largest single funding source for shared use paths, trails, and related projects in the United States: - \$400 million/year for pedestrian and bicycle related facilities; rose to \$564 million in FY 2007, \$541 million in FY 2008. - Recreational trails funding rises from \$60 million in FY 2005 to \$85 million in FY 2009. - Pedestrian Safety is one of FHWA's "Vital Few" priority areas.
+- Pedestrian and bicycle projects are eligible for every major Federal-aid funding category. - The Federal Surface Transportation Program is the largest single funding source for shared use paths, trails, and related projects in the United States: - About \$550 million/year obligated for pedestrian and bicycle related facilities and programs.
+(FY 2009: \$1.189 billion) - About \$250 to \$300 million/year for obligated for trails, including \$70 million/year for recreational trails.
+(FY 2009 probably over \$400 million) - Pedestrian Safety is one of FHWA's priority areas.